WordPress/gutenberg/packages/edit-navigation/README.md

 #### Technical Implementation details

+There are two types of item that can be added to a navigation:

+1. Navigation links - these utilise the `core/navigation-link` block and are _not_ persisted as blocks.
+2. Block-based links - these are any item that is _not_ a `core/navigation-link` block.
+They are persisted as blocks (via a wrapper - see below).

-By default, `core/navigation-link` ("Navigation link") items are serialized and persisted as `nav_menu_item` posts.
+By default, Navigation link items are serialized and persisted as `nav_menu_item` posts.
 No serialized block HTML is stored for these standard link blocks.

-_Non_-link navigation items however, are [persisted as `nav_menu_items` with a special `type` of `block`](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/packages/edit-navigation/src/store/utils.js#L159-L166).
+Block-based link items however, are [persisted as `nav_menu_items` with a special `type` of `block`](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/packages/edit-navigation/src/store/utils.js#L159-L166).
 These items have an [_additional_ `content` field which is used to store the serialized block markup](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/lib/navigation.php#L71-L101).

 When rendered on the front-end, the blocks are [`parse`d from the `content` field](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/lib/navigation.php#L191-L203) and [rendered as blocks](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/lib/navigation.php#L103-L135).